Joekrry/Joekrry/README.md

 ## Hi there 👋

-I'm Joe, a Masters software engineering student based in Nottingham, England!
+I'm Joe, a Masters software engineering Graduate based in Nottingham, England!

-My MSc thesis is: Assessing the Galea Headset on a Benchmark of Deep Learning Architectures and Pre-processing Pipelines for EEG Motor-Imagery Task Classification
+My MSc thesis is: Assessing the Galea Headset on a Benchmark of Deep Learning Architectures and Pre-processing Pipelines for EEG Motor-Imagery Task Classification.

-Any large gaps in activity from May 31st 2026 onward are thesis or work related.

 ## Tech Stack
 I use Arch btw